 Graduation refers to the date that the degree is conferred or awarded.
 Commencement refers to the graduation ceremony.
 Glenville State College confers degrees 3 times a year: May, July and December.
-Commencement is held once a year in May.
+Commencement is held twice a year in May and December.
 Attendance at commencement is not a guarantee of degree conferral.Applying for Graduation

 All students who wish to graduate must officially apply for graduation and pay graduation fees.
 The application and graduation fee are due regardless of intent to participate in the graduation ceremony.